ErpNetDocs/webclient/layouts-and-views/configurations.md

 2. In the navigator choose the combination *user : role* that should have restricted layout customization access and tick the box.

 ---

+## 2. How to get access to Panel menu and Customize panel option

+The Panel menu (three small vertical dots) is merged with the Form menu (three large vertical dots).
+When there is only one panel shown in the form, the Panel menu is not visible.
+When there are more than one panels, shown in the form, the panel menus in the panels will become visible when Advanced mode option is switched on.
+Eather ways, Panel menu is available in the section "Active panel" in Form menu